eerimoq/moblin/README.rst

 - Button to turn maximum screen FPS on and off.
 Or possibly "low power" mode?

-- Show two cameras at the same time.

 - Use external UVC camera.
 Looks like iOS 17 supports them.